ajavamind/Processing-Sketch-Chatbot/README.md

 The OpenAI model used in the application by default is "gpt-4" and randomness in responses is limited by the temperature variable set to 0.
+The application model can be changed if you build the chat application yourself.
+I found the GPT4 model gives the best generated code.

+You can change the model using a JSON config file "chatConfig.json" found in the config folder.
+Simply update this file to change the model and temperature you would like for your chats.
+A second config file "envConfig.json" defines the saved output folder for storing chat prompt/responses, chat log files, and generated code.

 You can build your own custom chat by creating a system prompt text file and loading it with the custom chat soft key.
 This is similar to custom instructions available in online OpenAI ChatGPT.
 Use it for specific knowledge domains you would like assistance.
+A number of custom chat files can be dound in the customSystemPrompts folder.

 ## Setup
 The Processing Sketch Chatbot application runs on Windows 11 and requires Processing 4.2 or later versions.